Kailashsabalniya/Kailashsabalniya/README.md

 - 👋 Hi, I’m @Kailashsabalniya
 - 👀 I’m interested in Web Development and ethical hacking also in bug hubting
 - 🌱 I’m currently learning Full stack web development
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Software Development and Web development also
 - 📫 How to reach me ...free to contect me on email:kailashsabal786@gmail.com

 <!---